 FEAR IS often perceived as a negative emotion, causing anxiety and immobilization.
 However, when harnessed correctly, fear can be a powerful tool for motivation.
 By understanding the underlying causes of fear and learning to channel it into productive energy, individuals can overcome challenges and achieve their goals.

 So how do you harness fear to use as a motivating force?

-HOW TO USE fear as motivation.
-Easier said than done.
-After all, fear has been all the rage in 2020, and certainly not for motivational purposes.
+Well, it’s easier said than done of course.
+After all, fear has been all the rage this past year — and all of human history if we’re being honest — and certainly not for motivational purposes.
 It’s the rage every day for that matter, even before a global pandemic dug its claws into our every day lives.
 Frightful images and depictions of a world on fire is what the media does best to top it off, so not much help from the Fourth Estate there.

 In terms of biological hardwiring, it may even be what humans do best: fear.
 It keeps us alive (sometimes) and stresses our bodies closer to the grave most other times, through stress-induced cancer, high blood pressure, and knee-jerk, panicky decision making that frequently returns dire or unintended consequences.

 We grasp hold of fear and let it stop us day in and day out, because we think of fear, almost always, in the negative sense.
 The purpose of this post, however, is to think of fear differently: to not be afraid of fear.
 At least not always.
 (It has its place when we need to be scared shitless.)
 And, to use it as motivation instead.
 To let it push you.
 Let it guide you.

 “There are two basic motivating forces: fear and love.
 When we are afraid, we pull back from life.
 When we are in love, we open to all that life has to offer with passion, excitement, and acceptance.”John Lennon

 I sort of agree with John Lennon’s assessment of fear, but not entirely.
 Too black and white.
 Not enough gray.
 Isn’t that the case with most things found in an Internet famous quotations database?